zyocum/pdf2md/README.md

                         the first page to convert (default: None) --last-page LAST_PAGE
                         the last page to convert (default: None) --dpi DPI             intermediate image resolution in dots-per-inch (DPI) (higher DPI is higher quality, but takes more memory/disk space) (default: 200)
+  -n, --concurrency CONCURRENCY
+                        number of pages to process in parallel (default: 8)
 ```

 ## Example